jarangutan/oapi-ai-gen-workshop/docs/workshop/slides.md

 footer: ShellHacks 2025
 -->

-TODO: Put the lil guy gopher somewhere in the powerpoint where it would be cutest

 # Building an API in Go using Copilot and Code Gen

 Jose Aranguren, ![width:26px invert](https://raw.githubusercontent.com/gilbarbara/logos/refs/heads/main/logos/github-icon.svg) jarangutan